Groestlcoin/lightning/doc/getting-started/advanced-setup/bitcoin-core.md

 createdAt: "2023-01-31T13:24:19.300Z"
 updatedAt: "2023-02-21T13:30:53.906Z"
 ---
-# Using a pruned Bitcoin Core node
+# Using a pruned Groestlcoin Core node

 Core Lightning requires JSON-RPC access to a fully synchronized `bitcoind` in order to synchronize with the Bitcoin network.